King John Castle: 10 Must-Know Facts About This Lovely Irish Landmark

 But if that is not possible, you can always use them to impress your friends with your knowledge of one of the most-visited attractions in Ireland.

-• Although it was built in the year 1200, it is one of the best-preserved Norman castles in all of Europe.
+1. Although it was built in the year 1200, it is one of the best-preserved Norman castles in all of Europe and an iconic landmark with hundreds of years of dramatic local history.

-• Multiple stone watchtowers and an enormous wall helped protect the castle and its inhabitants from several major sieges throughout history.
+2. Multiple stone watchtowers and an enormous wall with its corner towers strike an imposing figure and helped protect the castle and its inhabitants from enemy attacks throughout history.

-• Today, the castle grounds contain a museum, an extensive visitor's center and even an onsite cafe with views over the River Shannon.
+3. Today, the castle grounds contain a museum, an extensive visitor's center, a spacious outdoor courtyard and even an onsite cafe with views over the banks of the River Shannon (where you can see the famous Treaty Stone commemorating the Treaty of Limerick).

-• Guided tours of the castle's interior are available, which gives you the chance to walk atop the castle's stone walls.
+4. Guided tours of the castle's interior are available, which gives you the chance to walk atop the castle's stone walls, overlooking its busy courtyard.

-• As far back as the 10th century, Vikings lived on King's Island.
-By the beginning of the 13th century, King John himself ordered that a grand castle be built on the island.
+5. The history of the castle is long and rich.
+As far back as the 10th century, Vikings lived on King's Island.
+By the beginning of the 13th century, King John of England himself ordered that a grand castle be built on the island.

-• The location of the castle, and the Viking settlement before it, was chosen for its proximity to water.
+6. The location of the castle, and the Viking settlement before it, were chosen for their proximity to water.
 From King's Island, residents could raid the length of the River Shannon and better protect itself from invasion.

-• King John Castle is largely responsible for the growth of Limerick.
+7. King John Castle played a pivotal role in the growth of Limerick.
 With the castle keeping watch over the area, local residents could thrive and prosper without fear of war.

-• The Castle is designed to withstand sieges.
-However, the 1642 Siege of Limerick was so severe that it caused permanent damage to the castle walls.
+9. The Castle is designed to withstand sieges and there are many tales of siege battles at the Castle over its long years of history.
+The 1642 Siege of Limerick was so severe that it caused considerable damage to the castle walls.
 Invading forces couldn't penetrate the walls, so they dug through the foundation!

-• Today, the castle is open to the public.
-It is a major attraction in Limerick and a worthwhile stop for all ages.
+10. Today, the castle is open to the public.
+It is a major attraction in Limerick and a worthwhile emblem of medieval times, suitable for all ages.

-• Costumed staff stroll the halls of the castle.
-They act as carpenters, make coins at the castle mint and show visitors some of the medieval skills that were once part of everyday life on King's Island.
+13. There are many interactive exhibitions at the Castle at its visitor centre.
+Costumed staff stroll the halls of the castle as a living example of earlier times.
+They demonstrate exciting techniques, performing carpentry, helping visitors make their own coins at the castle mint, and giving a sense of the bustling activity that was once part of everyday life on King's Island.

-• Take time to speak to those in period costumes.
-They are happy to share historical facts about the castle, but they will also share gossip about its residents!
+14. Take time to speak to those in period costumes.
+They are happy to share historical facts about the castle, but they will also share stories about lively characters and the many scandals of castle life!

-You can find more information about this lovely Irish landmark here.
+15. You can find further details about this lovely icon or Irish history here.

 Want More Irish Castles?